stan-alam/AWS/AWS_CSA/Chap01/notes.md

 ## Global Infrastructure

    AWS locations around the world are composed of *regions and Availability Zones*.
-Each *region**  is **a separate geographical area.
-Each region has multiple, isolated locations known as AVAILABILITY ZONES.
-This achieves the greatest possible fault tolerance and stability.
+Each *region*  is **a separate geographical area.** Each region has multiple, isolated locations known as **AVAILABILITY ZONES.** This achieves the greatest possible fault tolerance and stability.
 Each availability Zone is also isolated, but are connected to each other through low-latency links.
-AZ's are physically seperaeted within a typical metro region and are located in lower-risk flood plains ( specific flood categorization varies by region ) Also use UPS or uninterrupted power supply along with on site generators, this all to reduce single point of failure.
+AZ's are physically separated within a typical metro region and are located in lower-risk flood plains ( specific flood categorization varies by region ) Also use UPS or uninterrupted power supply along with on site generators, this all to reduce single point of failure.
 They are also redundantly connected to multiple tier-1 transit providers.

    By applying your app in more than one availability zone you can introduce redundancy.